 Bucket

 The term bucket is not commonly associated with a specific concept.
-In a more general sense, the term bucket is often used in the context of data structures and algorithms to refer to a container or a storage space for holding elements.
+In a more general sense, the term bucket is often used in the context of data structures and algorithms to refer to a container or a storage space for holding several elements together.

 For example, in the context of hashing or hash tables, a bucket may be used to describe the individual storage locations where key-value pairs are stored.
-When a hash collision occurs (two keys hash to the same location), the elements with the same hash value are often placed in a bucket, which is a data structure that allows multiple elements to be stored at the same location.
+When a hash collision occurs, that is when two keys hash to the same location, the elements with the same hash value are often placed in a bucket, which is a data structure that allows multiple elements to be stored at the same location.